-5.2.2 Assumption of all LACMW Post 2020 Pre-Treated
+5.2.2 Assumption of all LACMW Post 2023 Pre-Treated

-In order to derive a prediction of landfill capacity requirements post 2020, an assumption has been made that all LACMW is sent for pre-treatment.
-This is due to the closure of all but 1 Council owned landfill site.
-Using the WasteDataFlow reported figures for 2015/16 it is evident that 35% of LACMW sent for pre-treatment is not suitable for energy recovery and is currently landfilled.
+In order to derive a prediction of landfill capacity requirements, an assumption has been made that all LACMW is sent for pre-treatment post 2023.
+This is due to the closure of all but 2 Council owned landfill sites.
+Using the WasteDataFlow reported figures it has been assumed that 14.6% of LACMW sent for pre-treatment is not suitable for energy recovery and is landfilled.
+This percentage to landfill has decreased in the last two years from the 35% reported in the previous Northern Ireland Landfill Capacity 2019 Report.

-A model was therefore created to assess the tonnage of waste to be landfilled post 2020 if all LACMW was pre-treated in MRF's with a 35% to landfill rate.
+A model was therefore created to assess the tonnage of waste to be landfilled post 2023 if all LACMW was pre-treated in MRF's with a 14.6% to landfill rate.
 The outcome of this model is presented in Table 5.9.